mrkloan/reflection/reflection/README.md

 ## License

-This project is a personal implementation of Google's [Guava ClassPath](https://github.com/google/guava/blob/master/guava/src/com/google/common/reflect/ClassPath.java).
+This project is inspired by Google's [Guava ClassPath](https://github.com/google/guava/blob/master/guava/src/com/google/common/reflect/ClassPath.java) implementation, with some personal features and improvements.

 Please see [LICENSE.md](LICENSE.md) for further details.